 - 2/3 cup honey

 - 8-10 leaves of fresh mint plus more to use as garnish

 - 4 shots 1 1/2 ounces each of Zubrowka Vodka

 - 8-10 fresh blackberries

 - Crushed ice

 - Place the slices of mango in a large glass (or jar).
 Muddle them until they are thoroughly crushed.
 Alternatively, you can puree them in a food processor or blender.

-- Bring sugar and water to a boil in a medium-size sauce pan over medium-high heat.
+- Bring honey and water to a boil in a medium-size sauce pan over medium-high heat.
 Cook until the sugar is dissolved.
 Off the heat, add in the muddled mango and mint leaves and let the mixture cool for 10-15 minutes.
 Strain the syrup into a pitcher and discard the solids.
 Let it cool completely before using.

 - Fill four 10-ounce glasses with crushed ice.
 Divide the mango simple syrup in between glasses.
 Pour 1 shot of Zubrowka in each glass.
 Top them off with club soda.
 Garnish them with fresh mint leaves and 2-3 blackberries for each glass.